Estimated reading time: 7 minutes

 A standard lipid profile will tell us how much cholesterol is being carried by the different lipoproteins.
 Hence, the level of LDL-cholesterol and HDL-cholesterol will tell us how much cholesterol is found within LDL and HDL particles, respectively.

-Lipoproteins are comprised of proteins, phospholipids, triglycerides, and cholesterol.
-However, the lipoproteins vary in the major lipoprotein present and the different lipid components present.
+Lipoproteins are comprised of apolipoproteins, phospholipids, triglycerides, and cholesterol.
+However, the lipoproteins vary in the major proteins present and their lipid components differ.

-Different lipoproteins contain different apolipoproteins.
+Different lipoproteins contain different types of apolipoproteins.
 The type of apolipoprotein present determines the structure and function of the lipoprotein.

-There are several classes of lipoproteins and many subclasses (7).
+There are several classes of apolipoproteins and many subclasses (7).